-The agenda and keynote speakers
+The agenda includes keynote contributions from:

 - Regius Rahim Tafazolli, Director and Founder, Institute of Communication Systems and 5G Innovation Centre, University of Surrey; and

-- Consumer priorities for next-generation mobile and wireless services - pricing, security and reliability:
+- Consumer priorities for next-generation mobile and wireless services - pricing, security and reliability;

 Engagement with policy officials at this conference